OrdinaryGeeks/AiTransformativeLifeAssistant/README.md

 then npm run build
 cd into backend.  make a directory called buildFE
-Copy the assets folder and index.html into the folder buildFE then on line 44 of api.py enter the openai key from the email
+Copy the assets folder and index.html into the folder buildFE In the index.html file put a ./ before the assets folder in the path for the two included files in the index.html

+~~then on line 44 of api.py enter the openai key from the email~~

+We dont need an openAI key for this so far.

 go to backend and enter this command